About language targeting

 How Google Ads detects languages

 Google Ads uses a variety of signals to understand which language the user knows, and attempts to serve the best ad available in a language the user understands.
 These signals could include query language, user settings, and other language signals as derived by our machine learning algorithms.

 Pat understands both English and Spanish.
 While her mobile browser is set to a Spanish interface, her other activity on Google strongly suggests she speaks English too; e.g., many of her queries are also in English, such as "buy shoes online."
 She would therefore be eligible to see ads that target either English or Spanish, when the keywords match.

 On the Display Network

-On the Google Display Network, Google Ads may look at the language of the pages that someone is viewing or has recently viewed to determine which ads to show.
-This means that we may detect the language from either pages that the person had viewed in the past, or the page that she is currently viewing.
+On the Google Display Network, Google Ads may detect and look at the language of pages or apps that someone is viewing or has recently viewed, to determine which ads to show.
+This means that we may detect the language from either pages or apps that the person had viewed in the past, or the page that she is currently viewing.